Nukesor/comfy-table/README.md

 ## Unsafe

 Comfy-table doesn't allow `unsafe` code in its code-base.
-As it's a "simple" formatting library, it also shouldn't be needed in the future.
+As it's a "simple" formatting library it also shouldn't be needed in the future.

 However, Comfy-table uses two unsafe functions calls in its dependencies. \
 Both calls can be disabled by explicitely calling [Table::force_no_tty](https://docs.rs/comfy-table/4.0.1/comfy_table/struct.Table.html#method.force_no_tty).

 Furthermore, all terminal related functionality, including styling, can be disabled by excluding the `tty` feature flag.
-Without this flag, no `unsafe` code is used as far as I know.
+Without this flag no `unsafe` code is used as far as I know.

 1. `crossterm::tty::IsTty`.
 This function is necessary to detect whether we're currently on a tty or not.
     This is only called if no explicit width is provided via `Table::set_table_width`.
     ```rust,ignore
-    /// On unix, the `isatty()` function returns true if a file
+    /// On unix the `isatty()` function returns true if a file
     /// descriptor is a terminal.
     #[cfg(unix)]
     impl<S: AsRawFd> IsTty for S {